Engineering Mechanical Engineering

 Design and technical electives must be chosen from a list of approved 400-level mechanical engineering elective courses.
-Consult adviser for suggested choices.
+Consult advisor for suggested choices.

-Senior electives may be either another mechanical engineering technical elective, another mechanical engineering design elective, or, with prior written approval of your adviser, a 300 or higher level engineering, science, or math course.
+Senior electives may be either another mechanical engineering technical elective, another mechanical engineering design elective, or, with prior written approval of your advisor, a 300 or higher level engineering, science, or math course.

 One major focus of the Department is to provide students with many hands-on opportunities both within the curriculum (through formal laboratory courses) and through extracurricular activities.
 Brief descriptions of some of the laboratories in the department are given below.